Topics: Accounting, Covid-19, Mental Health

 The institute defines AMI as:

-“a mental, behavioral, or emotional disorder.
+“a mental, behavioural, or emotional disorder.
 AMI can vary in impact, ranging from no impairment to mild, moderate, and even severe impairment.”

 Considering the scope and scale of the problem, it is imperative that accounting professionals do not take their mental health issues lightly or ignore them altogether, thinking it comes with the territory.
 It does, but it is imperative that they take necessary steps to solve any mental health issues (anxiety, depression, stress etc.) that they might be facing.